Country Profiles

 Norway

-There is broad consensus across the political parties on Norway’s global SRHR policies with representation from all parties in Parliament in the All Party Parliamentary Group on SRHR (APPG Norway).
+There is broad consensus across the political parties on Norway’s global SRHR policies.
+After the election, a new APPG has been established with representation from all parties in Parliament in the All-Party Parliamentary Group on SRHR (APPG Norway).

 Policies & funding